nosarthur/nosarthur.github.io/_drafts/mcs.md

 ## algorithms

-There is a comprehensive review of existing algorithms
+There is a neat but somewhat old comprehensive review of existing algorithms

 * JW Raymond and P Willett, Maximum common subgraph isomorphism algorithms for the matching of chemical structures, Journal of Computer-Aided Molecular Design 16, 521 (2002)